Tfraley7/Healthcare-Provider-Fraud-Dection-Analysis/README.md

 </br>

 In the healthcare industry, fraud detection is a crucial aspect of maintaining cost efficiency and high-quality patient care.
 To address this, a machine learning model was developed to detect fraud in medical claims using a dataset from Kaggle (https://www.kaggle.com/datasets/rohitrox/healthcare-provider-fraud-detection-analysis).
-This analysis covers the data exploration phase, data cleaning, and model development, with the goal of creating a machine learning model that could predict fraud in healthcare.
+This analysis covers the data exploration phase, data cleaning, and model development, with the goal of creating a machine learning model that may predict fraud in healthcare.

 </br>